 Class teachers are responsible for maintaining planning and provision for their class, detailing individual children, their SEND and action being taken.
 Parents are informed when a child is experiencing difficulties and are kept up- to-date through a termly meeting where the child’s needs and outcomes are discussed and actions by home and school are agreed.

 Pupils whose needs are not easily met through normal classroom differentiation and support from the class teacher, will initially undergo in-house assessment.
-A support plan is drawn up between the class teacher and the parent, supported by the SENCO.
+A support plan is drawn up between the class teacher and the parent, supported by the SENDCO.
 Class teachers follow this plan, which will be reviewed at least each term, but more regularly if needed.
-The SENCO and class teacher will meet regularly to discuss the progress of the child and to decide on whether any further action is needed.
+The SENDCO and class teacher will meet regularly to discuss the progress of the child and to decide on whether any further action is needed.

 Where procedures through the support plan have not precipitated satisfactory progress, the SEND Co-ordinator will initiate further support from outside agencies.
 Parents’ views will be sought for this review, and they may well be asked to attend a formal meeting.
-Other agencies/professionals who have had an involvement with the child will also have their views sought; they too, may well be asked by the SENCO to attend a formal meeting to discuss progress and/or next steps.
+Other agencies/professionals who have had an involvement with the child will also have their views sought; they too, may well be asked by the SENDCO to attend a formal meeting to discuss progress and/or next steps.

 - employ clear procedures to identify pupils whose academic physical, social or emotional development is giving cause for concern